Maxie Jones: Casting

 During an interview with Dan J. Kroll of Soap Central Live, Lilley spoke about how she had no idea about her being a recast for Storms or the character of Maxie.
 She stated:

 In May 2016, it was reported that Storms would again take temporary leave from the role; actress Molly Burnett was cast in the role.
 Burnett assumed the role on July 5, 2016, and departed nearly a month later on July 29, 2016.
 Storms returned in the role on August 3, 2016.

 In March 2017, it was reported that Storms would take a third temporary leave from the role; with the role not being recast during this latest absence.
 Storms began her hiatus on February 16, 2017.
 In June 2017, it was reported that Storms would be returning to the role as Maxie following her hiatus with the show, airing on July 24, 2017.
 In May 2018, it was announced that Burnett would once again step-in for Storms.
 Burnett appeared on June 1 and 4, 2018.

+During the December 27, 2023, episode Nicole Paggi pinch-hit for Storms.
+She further appeared in the January 5, 2024, episode.
+On July 3, 2025, Paggi returned to the role; according to TV Insider, she will appear in two additional episodes on July 30 and August 13; per the report, Storms is set to resume the role during the week of August 18.
+In response to Paggi's return, Storms told Soap Opera Digest she was "taken aback" by the decision, but was happy to know that Maxie would still be included on the canvas in her absence On July 7, she addressed her absence on Instagram, explaining she had relocated to Tennessee; she further detailed she had filmed her final scenes for the year as Maxie, and hoped to be back on set by the end of the year in what she teased as a "kind of incredible" storyline.
+She also addressed her status with the soap would remain unchanged, despite her relocation.